tthn0/Spud-AI/README.md

 # 📋 Todo

 - Thomas's todo list:
-  - Combine getters (test and real inside controllers/api.js for both)
-  - Today:
-    - Put test members and logs in readme.
-    - Implement test logs pdf function.
-    - Fix sorting chevrons.
-    - Update randomizer.
-    - JSDoc and organize `public/js/logs.js`.
-    - Create models with getter.
+  - Add loading skeleton on first loadup.
+  - Add "no results" if table is empty.
   - Logs page:
     - Delete a log by clicking trash icon.
       - Are you sure confirmation alert before deleting log.
     - Pagination / records per page.
-    - Update logs page as soon as a new log comes in.
   - `/dashboard` allowing you to see both members and logs with a toggle.
+  - Create models with getter.
+  - Use JQuery.
   - Reponsive CSS:
     - Controls section.
     - Dark/light mode.
-    - Reponsiveness w/ rems/ems.
+    - Reponsiveness w/ (r)ems.
+  - Merging Khanh's branch:
+    - Consolidate views and partials.
     - Mark inputs as reqiured in registration.
-  - Finalize `README.md`:
-    - Add screenshots.
-    - Add a video demo.
-    - Delete this todo section once all other todos have been completed.
   - Include **SSH keys** + `creds.json` in `.gitignore` and remove from commit history.
   - Reset commits + branches after merging.
     - Reset about and tags.
     - Add social preview.
-  - Consolidate views and partials.
   - Compress all images.
-  - Robots.txt
+  - Finalize `README.md`:
-  - Sitemap
+    - Add screenshots.
+    - Add a video demo.
+    - Delete this todo section once all other todos have been completed.

 # 📸 Screenshots